rohgoyal/getting-started/bluemix/manage-versioning/supercede.md

 [Prerequisites](https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/0-prereq/README.md)

-Complete the Superceding an Existing API tutorial.
+Complete the Replacing an Existing API tutorial.

 ---
 ### Objective
-In this tutorial, you will retire, archive and delete APIs.
+In this tutorial, you will supercede an existing API with a new one.

 ---
 ### Deleting an API Product